tradingview-pine-seeds/docs/README.md

 # Pine Seeds documentation

+> [!WARNING]
+> **Please be informed that creation of new repositories has been suspended.**
+>
+> We will continue to provide support for the existing repositories.
+You can also email us to pine.seeds@tradingview.com if you have questions about your repositories.
+>
+> We are sorry for any inconvenience this may cause.

 ## Overview

 __Pine Seeds__ is a service to import your custom data and access it via [TradingView](https://tradingview.com).